ArrogantGao/GSoC2024-Report/README.md

 # Final report for GSoC 2024 program

-This is the final report for the GSoC 2024 program "Tensor network contraction order optimization and visualization" release by The Julia Language co-mentored by Prof. Jinguo Liu and Prof. Jutho Haegeman.
+This is the final report for the GSoC 2024 program "[Tensor network contraction order optimization and visualization](https://summerofcode.withgoogle.com/programs/2024/projects/B8qSy9dO)" release by The Julia Language and co-mentored by Prof. Jinguo Liu and Prof. Jutho Haegeman.

 ## Goals of the project